Fixed Departure: see Dates tab for departures

 What does the prince include?

 Included: All your food and accommodation.
-All cars, petrol etc. The guiding services of Antonia Bolingbroke-Kent, plus excellent local teams in both countries.
+All cars, petrol etc. Excellent local guiding teams in both countries.
 A Water 2 Go filter bottle (to save on plastic pollution).
 All museum entrances and extras.
 Some wine and beer with dinners.
 All wine and food at private wine tastings.

 Not included: International flights.
 Personal insurance.
 Tips.
 Visa for Azerbaijan (Georgia does not require a visa).
 Personal spending money for souvenirs and extra booze.